gradio-app/gradio/guides/3)building_with_blocks/4)custom_CSS_and_JS.md

     ...
 ```

-If you'd like to reference external files in your css, preface the file path (which can be a relative or absolute path) with "file=", for example:
+If you'd like to reference external files in your css, preface the file path (which can be a relative or absolute path) with `"file="`, for example:

 ```python
 with gr.Blocks(css="body {background-image: url('file=clouds.jpg')}") as demo: